juanluisrosaramos/CRNN_OCR/README.md

 Predictions saved in file data/output.csv

-The predictions are saved in a csv file if we mounted a volume the predictions will be accessible when we stop the command.
+The predictions are saved in a csv file if we mounted a volume the predictions it will be accessible when we stop the container.

 ### Parameters of the script

-The script has the following parameters
+The script has the following parameters:e

+*   dir of images "-i"
+*   output dir and name for the csv file "-o"
+*   trained model to use "-w"

 /app# python demo_batch.py --help